SAP-samples/teched2025-CS262/exercises/ex2/README.md

   </FormField>
 ```

-- Add a form field for the detailed problem description (`description`).
+- Insert a second form field below the other one for the detailed problem description (`description`).
 ```javascript
   <FormField label="Problem Description">
     <textarea